Item # YTI007Y

 - Yeti's flagship enduro sled sheds some weight

 - Long, slack geometry for sending big lines

-- Turq carbon construction maintains stiffness while dropping weight
+- Turq carbon maintains stiffness while dropping weight

 View more All-Mountain & Trail

 Head Tube Angle

 Reviews & Community

 Slay the Sand & Stone

 I had a chance to ride the Yeti SB6 Turq in Moab, Utah at the biannual bike extravaganza known as Outerbike.
 Everyone there wanted to test the new SB5+ so the SB6 was easier to get my hands on.
 I have tested older models of this bike but with the updated Boost hub spacing, Eagle 1x12 drivetrain and forever evolving Switch Infinity pedaling platform this is by far the best iteration to date.
 We rode Magnificent 7 which has a little of everything that Moab has to offer: smooth/buff berms, drops, slickrock, technical climbs and rocky, loose descents.
 I have been working on a modified rating system for all the bikes I have tested and here is my breakdown for the SB6:

 Closest Competitors: Santa Cruz Bronson, Pivot Mach 6